-The legality of CBD is even more complex since, the Federal Drug Administraion (FDA) classifies CBD as a pharmaceutical drug and prohibits sale of CBD originating from hemp plants as dietary supplements.
+The legality of CBD is even more complex since the Federal Drug Administration (FDA) classifies CBD as a pharmaceutical drug and prohibits the sale of CBD originating from hemp plants as dietary supplements.
 The pediatric epilepsy drug, Epidiolex, approved by the FDA is made with CBD.

 Kava – fully legal

-Kava is officially classified as an herbal and dietary supplement in the United States and many other countries.
-Kava is not a drug and is not in anyway regulated by the Drug Enforcement Agency (DEA).
+Kava is officially classified as a herbal and dietary supplement in the United States and many other countries.
+Kava is not a drug and is not in any way regulated by the Drug Enforcement Agency (DEA).
 It is fully legal in the United States and has been part of Hawaiian culture and traditions for many centuries.

 We hope you find this brief summary of the similarities and differences between kava vs CBD oil useful.
 Let us know if you have any additions or thoughts in the comments below.